Elmer Fudd

 Elmer J. Fudd is an animated cartoon character in the Warner Bros.
 Looney Tunes/Merrie Melodies series and the archenemy of Bugs Bunny.
-He has one of the more disputed origins in the Warner Bros. cartoon pantheon (second only to Bugs himself).
-But it was evidenced that the true origins of Elmer was that he was actually created by Fred "Tex" Avery in 1937, as a "Running Gag" character with small, sometimes squinty eyes, with a derby hat and with a green suit.'
-His aim is to hunt Bugs, but he usually ends up seriously injuring himself and other antagonizing characters.
-He speaks in an unusual way, replacing his Rs and Ls with Ws, so he often refers to Bugs Bunny as a "scwewy" or "wascawwy (rascally) wabbit".
+Elmer's aim is to hunt Bugs, but he usually ends up seriously injuring himself and other antagonizing characters.
+He exhibits the speech sound disorder known as rhotacism, replacing his Rs and Ls with Ws thus referring to Bugs Bunny as a "scwewy" (screwy) or "wascawwy (rascally) wabbit."
 Elmer's signature catchphrase is, "Shhh.
-Be vewy vewy quiet, I'm hunting wabbits", as well as his trademark laughter.
+Be vewy, vewy quiet, I'm hunting wabbits", as well as his trademark laugh.

-The best known Elmer Fudd cartoons include Chuck Jones' work What's Opera, Doc? (one of the few times Fudd bested Bugs, though he felt bad about it), the Rossini parody Rabbit of Seville, and the "Hunting Trilogy" of "Rabbit Season/Duck Season" shorts (Rabbit Fire, Rabbit Seasoning, and Duck!
-Rabbit, Duck!) with Fudd, Bugs Bunny, and Daffy Duck.
-An earlier prototype of character named Elmer set some of the recognizable Elmer's aspects before the character's more conspicuous features were set.
+The best known Elmer Fudd cartoons include Chuck Jones' work What's Opera, Doc?, the Rossini parody Rabbit of Seville, and the "Hunting Trilogy" of "Rabbit Season/Duck Season" shorts (Rabbit Fire, Rabbit Seasoning, and Duck!
+Rabbit, Duck!) with Elmer Fudd, Bugs Bunny, and Daffy Duck.
+An earlier prototype of character named Egghead had some of Elmer's recognizable aspects before the character's more conspicuous features were set.